 Skip to content

-Quil vs tmux
+Quil vs tmux.

 The de-facto Unix terminal multiplexer.
 Server-side sessions, scriptable plugins, steep learning curve, shipped by default on most distros alongside screen.